obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 current published SiteXML URL as a station-level StationXML ``ExternalReference``.
 The SiteXML file itself stores the station association in ``SiteDescription.station_code`` using ``network.station`` notation, for example ``XX.ABCD``.
-SiteXML filenames can include the document creation date, so the StationXML reference is treated as the current pointer to the latest published SiteXML document.
+Because SiteXML filenames can include a publication date (:ref:`sitexml-filenames-and-revision-history`), the StationXML reference is treated as the current pointer to the latest published SiteXML document.

 Use :func:`~obspy.io.sitexml.sitexml.add_sitexml_reference` to add or update the StationXML reference that points to the SiteXML URL.